DouglasOrr/DeepLearnTute/README.md

 ### Windows

-Most of this should work reasonably on Windows, however the "deploy" script makes use of Docker filesystem forwarding using `-v` (so that notebooks saved inside are visible outside the container).
+Most of this should work reasonably on Windows, however the deploy script makes use of Docker filesystem forwarding using `-v` (so that notebooks saved inside are visible outside the container).
 Your mileage may vary with this.